 Before calculating the return on a stock, let’s review the general rules of building a histogram from a large data set.

-Step-by-Step Procedures to Create Stock Return Frequency Distributions and Histograms in Excel
+Stock Return Frequency Distributions and Histograms in Excel: Step-by-Step Procedures

 We’ll walk you through the process of creating frequency distributions and histograms in Excel using Cisco stock return data.
 Firstly, we will show you how to calculate the frequency distributions in Excel.
 Lastly, we will create a histogram using the data analysis feature.
 Moreover, we will discuss the common shapes of histograms in the later part of this article.